 An organization’s digital and print layouts solidify the brand and promote design consistency.
 Adobe InDesign is the premier tool for building a brand-specific layout.
 Take advantage of what this amazing tool has to offer by learning the InDesign Basics.
 This tutorial offers five essential tips you need to succeed.

 1. Navigating the program

 Optimize your InDesign experience with Adobe navigation prioritization.
-The most important concept to understand is how to navigate the InDesign system.
-Familiarize yourself with these important parts of the InDesign interface.
+The most important concept to understand when learning InDesign basics is how to navigate the system.
+Familiarize yourself with these important parts of the InDesign interface:

 - Menu Bar – The Menu Bar is located at the top of the program.
 It holds the file, edit and settings menus.